 What personal lubricant do i choose and why?

-the vagina is has a dense supply of blood vessels and produces mucus that protects against and washes away harmful bacteria.
-The lining of the vagina is a “mucous membrane” and secretes and absorbs fluids at a higher rate than the skin.
-Therefore we need to make sure that we don’t use products with chemicals that might be absorbed into our bodies and be harmful.
+The vagina has a dense supply of blood vessels and produces mucus that protects against harmful bacteria.
+The lining of the vagina is a “mucous membrane”.
+This means that it secretes and absorbs fluids at a higher rate than the skin.
+Therefore we need to be careful with the the products we use in the vagina.
+Chemicals in a vaginal lubricant might easily be absorbed into the body.

 So lets think now about the pros and cons of the 3 main categories of lubricant: water based, oil based and silicone based.

 Water based lubricants